Life Rafts Merchant Shipping

 1.1.
 SOLAS and LSA

-Chapter III of this SOLAS agreement deals with life-saving appliances and arrangements, i.e. all life-saving appliances and the requirements placed on them.
-On the basis of this Chapter III, the LSA Code (Life-Saving Appliance Code) was adopted by the Maritime Safety Committee in June 1996 through the guideline MSC.48(66) to international standards for life-saving appliances, which are required by SOLAS, Chapter III , to introduce.
-This policy came into effect on July 1, 1998.
+Chapter III of the SOLAS Convention deals with life-saving appliances and arrangements, i.e., all life-saving appliances and the requirements placed on them.
+Based on this Chapter III, the Maritime Safety Committee adopted the LSA Code (Life-Saving Appliance Code) in June 1996 through Directive MSC.48(66) to establish international standards for life-saving appliances required by SOLAS Chapter III.
+This directive entered into force on July 1, 1998.

 1.2.
 EU Marine Equipment Directive (MED/Steering Wheel)